 I participated in World Championship 2001 in Spain, where I was able to see the Sinus in action, flying against me in the race.
 And confirming its great characteristics yet again – with the victory of Phillipe Zen, who won with a half-again advantage over the second-placed competitor.

 The characteristics of my Mistral just weren’t comparable – and it was this which finally pushed me to acquire a Pipistrel plane.

 Many people still think of the ultralights as the objects of low performance abilities, primitive, fragile and quite dangerous.
 It was this line of thinking that made me want to test the capability of flight of a modern ULM in one single, long flight.

-Moreover, I wanted to travel inside Europe – so I spent a week in Tuscany, Italy, flying from there to the north and the south of Italy, in order to become familiar with my new aircraft.
+Moreover, I wanted to travel inside Europe – so I spent a week in Tuscany, Italy, flying from there to the north and to the south of Italy, in order to become familiar with my new aircraft.

 My friend Max Pinucci had an idea to film the Sinus in flight over the mountains, lakes and seaside, using me and my new plane as the main actors!
 Fabrizio Cerboneschi and Max followed me in another Sinus without a door, with a video camera always ready for action.

 The weather seemed to like me – the Tuscany and its people are truly special.
 I remembered the region of my childhood and I felt like home – I even had the impression I knew the language.

 We all have dreams, and one of the most classic ones is to fly.
 I love the Sinus so much that I would find it a sin not to share it with my friends.”